-The Dead Sea, a salt lake which borders Southern Israel, is situated at the lowest elevation point on Earth.
+The Dead Sea, a salt lake that borders Southern Israel, is situated at the lowest elevation point on Earth.
 In addition, it’s also surrounded by the dry, humin Judean Desert.
-Consequently, the climate at the Dead Sea remains warm and sunny all year-round.
+Consequently, the climate at the Dead Sea remains warm and sunny all year round.

 Dead Sea water temperature yearly averages:

 There’s never a bad time to visit the Dead Sea in terms of temperature as the water is always warm.
 But, below we have outlined the monthly average temperatures so you can decide when is the best time to visit the Dead Sea:

 Dead Sea water temperature in January: 20°